Equivariant Heegaard genus of reducible 3-manifolds: General Notions, Orbifold Sums, and Orbifold Heegaard surfaces

-Petronio \cite{Petronio} proved a unique prime factorization theorem for closed good 3-orbifolds $(M,T)$ without nonseparating spherical 2-suborbifolds.
-We are working in a slightly more general context (because our orbifolds may not be closed and we allow infinite weight edges).
+Petronio \cite{Petronio} proved a unique factorization theorem for closed good 3-orbifolds $(M,T)$ without nonseparating spherical 2-suborbifolds.
+We are working in a slightly more general context (because our orbifolds may not be closed, we allow good nonseparating spherical 2-suborbifolds, and we allow infinite weight edges).
 Nevertheless, we adopt Petronio's terminology and his results carry over to our setting as we now describe.

-Suppose that $(M_1, T_1)$ and $(M_2, T_2)$ are nice.
+Suppose that $(M_1, T_1)$ and $(M_2, T_2)$ are distinct nice orbifolds.
 Let $p_1 \in M_1$ and $p_2 \in M_2$.
 We can perform a connected sum of $M_1$ and $M_2$ by removing a regular neighborhood of $p_1$ and $p_2$ and gluing the resulting 3-manifolds together along the newly created spherical boundary components; after gluing the corresponding sphere is a \defn{summing sphere}.
 To extend the sum to the pairs $(M_1, T_1)$ and $(M_2, T_2)$ we place conditions on the points.
 We require that they are either in the interiors of edges of the same weight or that they are on vertices with incident edges having matching weights.
 The gluing map is then required to match punctures to punctures of the same weight.